hylo-lang/specification/spec.md

 6. A method implementation may only appear in a method declaration.

-7. A declaration whose body has the form `= default` is called an explicitly defaulted.
-An explicitly default declaration may only be a constructor declaration in a product type declaration.
+7. A function declaration of the form 'default init' is an *explicit default constructor* and may only appear in a product type declaration.

 8. An operator notation specifier defines an operator member function; it may only appear in a function declaration at type scope.